 Every time the lid of a cooler is opened, warmer outside air enters the cooler and slightly warms up the contents.
 Selecting a small cooler with additional compartments or pockets enables users to store perishable foods, dry goods, and beverages in separate locations.
 Additional compartments may also eliminate the need to pack another bag for utensils, napkins, plates, and other supplies.

 Storage compartments and pockets for dry goods generally require less cleaning; however, some soft, small coolers have insulated pockets that need to be cleaned after each use.
-If you don’t have a need for additional compartments, choosing a small cooler with a single compartment may be the less time-consuming choice.
+If additional compartments aren’t needed, choosing a small cooler with a single compartment may be the less time-consuming choice.

 Ease of Cleaning

-It’s important to clean a cooler after each use to avoid odors and the growth of bacteria—which is especially crucial if you use a small cooler to transport raw meat.
+It’s important to clean a cooler after each use to avoid odors and the growth of bacteria, which is especially crucial if a small cooler is being used to transport raw meat.
 Most hard coolers have single compartments that are easy to clean.
 Soft coolers with a protective or removable liner and stain-resistant exterior also make cleanup simpler.
 Some liners are treated to resist bacteria and mildew, but they should still be thoroughly cleaned after each use.

 Most small coolers are quite easy to clean, requiring only a wipe down with a clean cloth and mild soap.
 Always read the care instructions for the cooler, as some brands may explicitly outline cleaning agents to avoid.